slurm-personal/webinar-seck8s/02-exposed-dashboard/README.md

 - using Monero docker image from public dockerhub
 - mining pods running as dashboard’s service account, which means they were deployed via a K8s dashboard
 - 2020 & 2021: attacking Kubeflow's pipelines to deploy mining images

+# Prevention
+- do not expose the Kubernetes dashboard to the Internet
+- use RBAC
+- dashboard's SA has very limited permissions
+- allow only trusted images
+- regularly monitor the runtime environment (this includes monitoring the running containers, their images, and the processes that they run)